anytizer/hosted-content-importer.wp/README.md

 ## Experimental Work

- * It is an experimental and proof-of-concept work.
- * This work may not suit your purpose, by its nature.
+It is an experimental and proof-of-concept work.
+It may not suit your purpose, by its nature.

 ## Usage examples